keithrbennett/rock_books/README.md

 ## What RockBooks Is Not

-As a product written by a single developer in his spare time, RockBooks lacks some conveniences of traditional accounting software programs, such as:
+As a product written by a single developer in his spare time, RockBooks lacks many conveniences of traditional accounting software programs, such as:

 * Import of data from financial institutions
 * On the fly data validation